Is your tween turning into a wild child?

 As puberty approaches, boys and girls will not only go through their own physical changes, but their attitudes will also be quite different from one another.

-Due to testosterone surges, the sense of fear in boys will be disinhibited, which makes them more susceptible to risky behaviors and prone to anger.
+Due to testosterone surges, the sense of fear will be disinhibited, which makes them more susceptible to risky behaviors and prone to anger.

 Boys also do not auditory-process as well as girls, so even though they can hear almost as well, they jusy don’t interpret the meaning of the spoken word as efficiently, unless other sensory modalities are engaged (such as making eye contact and touching them while you speak).